What Could Go Wrong When Building Your Own Website?

 So, what do you do?

 This reminds me of the HGTV show “Holmes on Homes”.
-Professional contractor Mike Holmes gets called by desperate, frustrated, and frantic homeowners who attemped to take the DIY route with a major home renovation.
+Professional contractor Mike Holmes was called by desperate, frustrated, and frantic homeowners who attempted to take the DIY route with a major home renovation.
 Or, they hired a not-so-above-board contractor who left them high and dry with an unfinished project.
-As a result, they have a mess, where a nice home renovation should be.
+As a result, they have a mess where a nice home renovation should be.

 The exact same thing can happen with a website.